maedbhk/hbn_reading/README.md

-Reading Impairment in children recruited as part of the Healthy Brain Network initiative
+Reading Impairment in the Healthy Brain Network
 ==============================

+In this project, we provide a summary description of participants with reading impairment in the [healthy brain network dataset](https://healthybrainnetwork.org/) and we also do predictive modeling to assess which phenotypic data (including clinical questionnaires) are most successful in classifying participants with a reading impairment from other groups.

 First Steps
 ------------